liberland/laws/drafting/drafts/border_law.md

 ## Preamble
 This Law establishes the framework for border delimitation and management, as well as the processes related to entry, residency, and immigration within the territory of Liberland.

+# Book 1: Borders and Establishing their Security

 ## Section 1: Borders

 ### Article 1: Border Demarcation